 Solidify the importance of the Word of God.

-Teach them to discern the difference in sound biblical doctrine and heresy.
+Teach them to discern the difference between sound biblical doctrine and heresy.

+Phase Three Lessons:

+Holy Habit of Quiet Time

+Twelve Things the Bible Says About the Bible

+The Basics of Bible Study

+Promised to One Husband

 Once a person has heard the gospel message, has biblical assurance of salvation, and has been introduced to the concept of their new identity, they are ready for Phase Three.
 Here we will cover essential spiritual disciplines such as Bible study, prayer, and how to have a devotional time alone with God.
 As always, the aim is that the disciple learns to have a personal, intimate relationship with the Lord.
 For some of us, this concept is second nature.
 For others who have been taught that there is a hierarchy in the church, it is quite radical to think that the God of the universe wants to have a personal relationship with them.
 We believe in the priesthood of all saints (1 Peter 2:4-10).
 For there is one body, one Spirit, one Lord, one faith, and one baptism (Ephesians 4:4-7).
 And, therefore, as those in Christ, we all have direct access to God our Father (Hebrews 4:1-16).